Template syntax

 <p :html="value"/>

-Be aware that rendering HTML can lead to XSS vulnerabilities if the content is user-generated.
+Be cautious when rendering HTML, as it can lead to XSS vulnerabilities if the content is user-generated.

 Complex expressions

-Nue supports the full power of JavaScript expressions inside expressions:
+Nue supports the full power of JavaScript expressions within the curly brackets:

 <p>{ message.split('').reverse().join('') }</p>